paginagmbh/EPUB-Checker/README.md

   * Traditional Chinese (Taiwan) (GUI only, english messages)
   * Turkish (GUI only, english messages)
   * Danish
+* Accessibility options: The application is usable with screen readers, offers a high contrast mode, and allows users to increase (or decrease) the font size.

 pagina EPUB-Checker doesn't need to be installed and therefore works on portable USB devices as well as on computers with restricted rights.